manosbatsis/scrudbeans/docs/modelmapping.md

 - `javax.persistence.Column` for not-null and unique values
 - `javax.validation.constraints` annotations
 - Any custom Java Bean Validation annotation.
-See `com.github.manosbatsis.scrudbeans.jpa.validation.Unique` for an example, or create your own.
+See `Unique` for an example, or create your own.

 ### Documentation

-Annotating your models and their fields properly with `io.swagger.annotations.ApiModel` and `io.swagger.annotations.ApiModelProperty` respectively will increase the quality of the generated Springfox/Swagger documentation.
+Annotating your models and their fields properly with `io.swagger.v3.oas.annotations.media.Schema` and `io.swagger.v3.oas.annotations.media.SchemaProperty` respectively will increase the quality of the generated Springfox/Swagger documentation.